SharinaS/Cloud-Engineering-Fundamentals/messaging_services.md

 ## Visibility Timeout

+> Invisibility time for the message that prevents **duplicate messages**.

-The amount of time the message is invisible in the SQS queue *after* a reader picks up that message.
+The amount of time the message is invisible in the SQS queue **after a reader picks up** that message.

 If the jobs is processed before the visibility timeout expires, the message will be *deleted* from the queue.